-2.2.8.
-Cost of communication
+2.2.11.
+Cost of communication and affordability

-Another example of the failure of state to coordinate efforts around reducing the cost of communication, is the multiple and duplicated initiatives of various agencies to deliberate on the matter.
-In an effort to promote effective competition in broadband markets, Minister Siyabonga Cwele requested ICASA to undertake an inquiry and prescribe regulations to this effect in 201629.
-The arduous process only began after (then) Finance Minister Malusi Gigaba directed the Competition Commission to review
+Another example of the failure of state to co-ordinate efforts around reducing the cost of communication is the multiple and duplicated initiatives of various agencies to deliberate on the matter.
+In an effort to promote effective competition in broadband markets, Minister Siyabonga Cwele requested ICASA to undertake an inquiry and prescribe regulations to this effect in 2016.
+The arduous process had only begun when the Finance Minister Malusi Gigaba directed the Competition Commission to conduct a market inquiry into the market(s) for data services in South Africa to review the high cost of data in the country - though it was instructed to do so in consultation with the National Consumer Commission and ICASA, among others.
+The implications